-Written by Alisha Cales
+Written by Lee Proctor

 Paraben’s Mobile Fast Track has been a popular course to get started in the field of mobile forensics for over a decade.
 Through those years it has gone through many revisions, but the latest is probably the most exciting.